210426-java-react-enterprise/notes/java/jdbc-classes-and-interfaces.md

 <span style="text-decoration:underline;">Commonly Used Methods</span>

-*   ResultSet executeQuery(String sql) throws SQLException
+*   `ResultSet executeQuery(String sql) throws SQLException`
 	*   executes the given SQL statement and returns a single ResultSet object

 	*   throws SQLException if:
 	    *   a DB access error occurs
 	    *   the Statement is closed
 	    *   the given SQL statement produces anything other than a single ResultSet

 	*   throws SQLTimeoutException if:
 	    *   the driver has determined that the timeout value (specified by the setQueryTimeout method) has been exceeded and has at least attempted to cancel the currently running Statement

 ---

-**<span style="text-decoration:underline;">PreparedStatement</span>**
+## PreparedStatement

 *   an interface is also used to execute our SQL queries
 *   more efficient and more secure than Statement